databricks/spark-training/ampcamp/processing-live-data-streams-with-spark-streaming.md

    </div>
    </div>

-   Note, that only 'invertible' reduce operations that have 'inverse' functions (like subtracting is the inverse function of adding) can be optimized in this manner.
+   Note that only 'invertible' reduce operations that have 'inverse' functions (like how subtraction is the inverse of addition) can be optimized in this manner.
 The generated `counts` DStream will have records that are (hashtag, count) tuples.
-   If you `print` counts and run this program, you should see something like this.
+   If you `print` counts and run this program, you should see something like this:

    <pre class="nocode">
    -------------------------------------------